martin12333/marti-onedrive/Dokumenty/250831-transhuman/terasem,lifenaut.com.f8.md

  "Truths of Terasem".

-FAQ - LifeNaut
+FAQ -
+LifeNaut

+(1)
+Turing Church
-(1) Turing Church | Giulio Prisco | Substack
+ | Giulio Prisco | Substack

-mindfiles
-mindware
-mindclones
+mindfiles, mindware, mindclones

+transreligion
 title , home
 https://transreligion.org/beliefs/
 IV.
 LOVE IS ESSENTIAL.
 Love means that the happiness of others is essential to your own happiness.
 Love must connect everyone to achieve life’s purpose and to make God complete.